 - With two spoons make small balls and place them in the heated oil.

 - Fry the donuts for 3 minutes at each site.
-Lay paper towels in a colander and get the donuts on top after baking, to get rid of excess oil.
+Lay kitchen paper in a colander and get the donuts on top after baking, to get rid of excess oil.1 gallons sunflower oil

-- Sprinkle the donuts with powdering sugar before eating them.
-They're delicious eaten warm and cold.
+- Dust the donuts with powdering sugar before eating them.
+They're delicious eaten warm and cold.4 tablespoons confectioners sugar